One of the top three cancers for men is prostate cancer, which will affect approximately 30,000 African American men this year.

 Chief of Urology, The University Hospital of Brooklyn

 African American men have, by far, the highest incidence of prostate cancer compared to men of other ethnicities.
-One in 6 African American men will be diagnosed with prostate cancer, and they are more likely to get prostate cancer at an earlier age.
+One in 6 men will be diagnosed with prostate cancer, and they are more likely to get prostate cancer at an earlier age.
 They are also more likely to have aggressive tumors that grow quickly, spread, and cause death.
 The reason why prostate cancer is more prevalent in African American men is unclear, yet it may be due to socioeconomic, environmental, diet, or other factors.

 Men with a family history of prostate cancer also face a higher risk of developing the disease.
 A man is 2-3 times more likely to get prostate cancer if his father or brother had it.
 This risk increases with the number of relatives diagnosed with prostate cancer.
 The age when a close relative was diagnosed is also an important factor.